top of page

 UPCOMING EVENTS

-Venue: Centre E, Barton Rd., ELy CB7 4DE. (map link)
+Venue: Centre E, Barton Rd., Ely CB7 4DE - MAP LINK

-For more information, please sign up to the newsletter HERE.
+To stay in the loop about what's happening at Fen Speak, please sign up to the newsletter HERE.

 © 2016-2020 by Fenland Poet Laureates 2012-16.